mfjacobsen/Fantasy-Football/2022SimulatedSchedules/docs/2022_Schedule_Simulations.md

 These are the raw counts from the 10 million simulations.
 Some interesting notes:

-* Every team except herbietime could have placed last, who's lowest ranking in the simulation was 7th.
+* Every team except herbietime could have placed last, who's lowest ranking in the simulations was 7th.
 * Every team could have placed first

-There could be schedules were herbietime placed last or blackandyellownation placed first.
-However, they didn't occur in the 10 million simulations performed here.
+There could be schedules were herbietime placed lower than 7th, but they didn't occur in these 10 million simulated schedules.

 <table border="1" class="dataframe">
   <thead>